tanaka31-dot/PennInTouchLite/README.md

 ### Views for Course Registration
 You will need to extensively modify the views of your current project.
-The final result should look like when I have in [my demo](FIXME: link!!!).
+Start by removing the `scaffold.scss` from `/assets/stylesheets/`.
+The final result should look like what we have in [the demo](https://cis196-hw3.herokuapp.com/courses).
 Some major changes are described here:

 ##### Course `index` page:
 Instead of displaying a table row, you should display a [bootstrap card](https://getbootstrap.com/docs/4.0/components/card/#titles-text-and-links) for each course, and each card should take up 6 columns in a 12-column bootstrap row.